WASdev/sample.SpringBootWebsocket/README.md

 The archive includes all the runtime dependencies from our POM, as well as all our of source classes, which are referenced from the test case code.

+Note that in our sample code, we increase the integration test timeout from 3 seconds to 5 seconds.
+This is to ensure the test has sufficient time to run in Travis.

 ## <a name="issues"></a>Final Issues

 There are just a few small changes we have to make before our WebSocket application can run on Liberty.
 We describe them here: